 Rights of Employees

-Any business or LLCs in Michigan while hiring employees need to know the employees’ rights.
-These rights are to secure the employees at their jobs.
+Any business or LLCs in Michigan that hires employees need to know the employees’ rights.
+These rights are to secure the employees in their jobs.
 Employee rights in Michigan are as follows,

 Anti-discriminatory Rights